Former Primary Global employee avoids jail in insider case

 Rakoff said Nguyen's sentence should not be seen as a suggestion that insider trading is a minor issue.
 Instead, he said, it was a reflection of the fact that such prosecutions frequently require cooperation to succeed.

 The Justice Department's insider trading probe has secured 75 convictions since 2009, according to a spokeswoman.
-In July, prosecutors indicted the $14 billion hedge fund SAC Capital Advisors LLP, which has pleaded not guilty to insider trading charges.
+In July, prosecutors indicted the $14 billion (8.6 billion pounds) hedge fund SAC Capital Advisors LLP, which has pleaded not guilty to insider trading charges.

 "The very fact that they have uncovered so many instances of it illustrates how widespread this crime is and how much deterrence is needed," Rakoff said.